LordNoteworthy/software-engineering-notes/effective-cpp/README.md

 - **Polymorphic** base classes should declare **virtual destructors**.
 If a class has any virtual functions, it should have a virtual destructor.
 - Classes not designed to be base classes (such as STL container types) or not designed to be used polymorphically should not declare virtual destructors.

-## Item 8: Prevent exceptions from leaving destructors.
+### Item 8: Prevent exceptions from leaving destructors

 - C++ does not like destructors that emit exceptions! ⚠️ yields undefined behavior or premature program termination.
 - If an operation may fail by throwing an exception and there may be a need to handle that exception, the exception has to come from some **non-destructor** function: